Our service now covers areas all across Canada

-- If your kitchen is always sunny and you notice that your fridge is sitting directly in the sunlight, move it to a shady area.
+If your kitchen is always sunny and you notice that your fridge is sitting directly in the sunlight, move it to a shady area.
 If you look closely you’ll notice that extra heat generated by the sun beaming on the fridge actually makes the fridge work harder to stay cold, costing you more in electricity.

-- Before opening the fridge, decide what you want.
+Before opening the fridge, decide what you want.
 Believe it or not, the simple act of keeping the refrigerator door open while you decide what to eat can cost you almost anywhere from $30 to $60 every year in wasted energy.

-- Most people are surprised to find out that a microwave uses less energy than a conventional oven.
+Most people are surprised to find out that a microwave uses less energy than a conventional oven.
 Opting to cook what you can in the microwave as opposed to the oven can mean almost 50% less energy is used to cook dinner.

-- Consider using bamboo.
-Compared to wood, bamboo is highly sustainable due to the quickness at which it grows naturally.
+Also, let's mention that bamboo is highly sustainable due to the quickness at which it grows naturally.
 Installing bamboo flooring rather than hardwood will undoubtedly have a positive impact on the environment.

-- Everyone with wood floors knows just how uncomfortably cold they can be underfoot during the winter.
+Everyone with wood floors knows just how uncomfortably cold they can be underfoot during the winter.
 By laying down a rug over your cold wood floor you can save up to 6% on your energy bill since you won’t be increasing the temperature to keep your feet warmer.

 Many people don’t realize the impact their laundry room has and it’s a convenience few people are willing to compromise on.
 Fear not, there are some tweaks you can make that will help make you less reliant on energy in the laundry room.

-- Hang dry as often as possible.
+First of all, you can hang dry as often as possible.
 The clothing dryer is responsible for producing almost 3 kilograms of carbon emissions every hour!
 This exhaust can be easily avoided by using a low-tech clothesline or clothing rack to air dry your clothes.

 In fact, it’s beneficial to your wardrobe to use cold water as the lower temperature helps to preserve the dyes and prevents shrinkage.
 Making sure your water temperature is 30°C or less will help you use roughly 40% less electricity.

 Taking some, if not most of these steps, in combination will help you to have a noticeable impact on your annual energy bills.
-As you start to save, you can begin considering bigger projects that will help completely change your homes carbon footprint.
+As you start to save, you can begin considering bigger projects that will help completely change your home's carbon footprint.
 Remember, significant renovations of that nature should always be done by a licensed professional contractor.